-Vela can go a lot further than we did.
-There are up to 4,500 nautical miles of far-flung adventure on offer, from West Papua excursions such as swimming with manta rays in Raja Ampat and diving with whale sharks in Cenderawasih, and exploring the hidden coves of Alor off Timor and Wakatobi in Sulawesi - or even on to Thailand, the Philippines or Burma.
-But by the time we dock back in Labuan Bajo, I feel like I have already been to the edge of the map.
+Vela offers up to 4,500 nautical miles of far-flung adventure, from West Papua excursions such as swimming with manta rays in Raja Ampat, diving with whale sharks in Cenderawasih, and exploring the hidden coves of Alor off Timor and Wakatobi in Sulawesi-or even on to Thailand, the Philippines, or Myanmar.
+But by the time we dock back in Labuan Bajo, I feel like I have already been to the edge of the map. ↑

 The peak time to visit Komodo National Park is from May to September, outside the monsoon season.
-Chartering Vela starts at about £10,525 a night, with a minimum sail of four nights, all-inclusive with up to four hours of wellness treatments daily. sailvela.com
+Chartering Vela starts at about ₹11,14,620 a night-minimum sail of four nights-all-inclusive with up to four hours of wellness treatments daily. sailvela.com